Joint Replacement in Mount Pleasant, SC

+When you need a joint replacement in Mount Pleasant, SC, Southern Ortho Sports is the place to get treated.
+Our hip and knee surgeons have over ten years of experience with specialized medical training.
 This division of orthopedic surgery involves a procedure that replaces a diseased or damaged joint with an orthopedic prosthesis.
 Joint replacement surgery is resorted to only after less invasive treatments have been considered and attempted.

 While joints in the elbows, fingers, and ankles can be replaced, the most common areas are hip, knee, and shoulder joint replacement.
 Osteoarthritis, or degenerative arthritis, leads to the complete wear of the cartilage in a hip or knee.
 This causes the bones to rub against each other, resulting in high levels of discomfort, pain, and stiffness.
 This is a leading cause of hip, knee, and shoulder replacements in a patient.